WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 intended to replace built-in types in a wide variety of situations and accordingly, is highly compile-time configurable in terms of how rounding and overflow are handled.
-Parameters to these four class templates the storage in bits and - for fractional types - the resolution.
+Parameters to these four class templates include the storage in bits and - for fractional types - the resolution.

-The `fixed_point` class template could probably - with a few caveats
-- be generated using the two fractional types, `nonnegative` and `negatable`, replacing the `ReprType` parameter with the integer bit count of `ReprType`, specifying either `fastest` or `truncated` for the rounding mode and specifying `undefined` as the overflow mode.
+The `fixed_point` class template could probably - with a few caveats - be generated using the two fractional types, `nonnegative` and `negatable`, replacing the `ReprType` parameter with the integer bit count of `ReprType`, specifying either `fastest` or `truncated` for the rounding mode and specifying `undefined` as the overflow mode.